 Admission to Candidacy

-After completion of the thesis proposal defense, a student is eligible to apply for admission to candidacy.
-The student must file an approved plan of work on the Admission to Candidacy form no later that the first term in which thesis credit is taken and at least one semester before applying for graduation.
+After completion of the thesis proposal defense, a student is eligible for admission to candidacy.
+The student must file an approved Plan of Study form no later than the third semester of the student's program.
 In preparing the plan, the student should take professional objectives into consideration as well as all department and University requirements.
-The student must have satisfied the foreign language and statistics requirements before being admitted to candidacy.
-A completed Research Compliance Verification form must be attached to the Admission to Candidacy form.
-After the plan has been filed, subsequent major changes must be approved by the chair of the department, the student's advisor, and the dean of the College.
+A completed Research Compliance Verification form must be attached to the Plan of Study form.
+After the plan has been filed, subsequent major changes must be approved by the chair of the department, the student's advisor and the dean of the Graduate College.

 Master of Arts in Teaching